mdales/Claudius/README.md

 the `tick` function is mandator, and will be called once per frame redraw by Claudius.
 This will be where you either generate a new set of screen contents of you can modify the old screen contents and provide that back to Claudius.
 The tick function will be provided with a monotomically incrementing counter `t` that can be used to derive a particular frame update.

-## Styles of working with Claudius.
+## Styles of working with Claudius

 To support this there's three primary modes of working with Claudius for generating visual effects and demos: